 Using the Lightpad Block as a control surface

-2. Navigate to the Control Surfaces menu item and select Controller Assignments.
+2. In Logic, from the Logic Pro X menu, navigate to Control Surfaces and select Controller Assignments.

 3. Use your mouse to move the fader or knob you’d like to control.